josemf/keystone-adapter-knex-migrations/README.md

 It provides the following commands:

+This first three commands will generate the files needed to apply a migration over your database schema.
+This files are stored in a `./compiled` folder or any folder you specify in configuration.

 `$ npx keystone-knex migrations-create ` &mdash; Automatically generates migration files required to update the database schema according to defined lists.
 Migration files are kept in a folder.

+`$ npx keystone-knex migrations-rollback ` &mdash; Automatically generates migration files required to rollback your database schema according to a previous state.

+`$ npx keystone-knex migrations-forward ` &mdash; Automatically generates migration files required to forward your database schema to a previous rollback state.

+And this command applies the migrations:

 `$ npx keystone-knex migrations-do` &mdash; Uses any migrations defined in the migrations folder and applies one by one to the database schema.